Dehghanni/Teofl/Writing.md

 Other factors are also at work in the …

-It is suggested that a thorough and comprehensive survey beconducted ~~carried out~~ to appraise the efficacy/efficiency/effectiveness of this policy.

-It is suggested that an extensive body of research beconducted ~~carried out~~ to ascertain exactly what would happen if ... was ... .

 unpleasantly surprising is the fact that …

 Obviously, … constitutes a serious threat to the future.
 Therefore, prompt action must be taken, otherwise, a terrible fate awaits us.

 Otherwise, a spirit of hopelessness may pervade society.

-It would be palpably unwise to draw firm conclusions from the results of a few pieces of research.

-It is highly anticipated that

 Should the government does …, …

 Once again, it must be stressed that ...

+It is highly anticipated that

+It is suggested that a thorough and comprehensive survey beconducted ~~carried out~~ to appraise the efficacy/efficiency/effectiveness of this policy.

+It is suggested that an extensive body of research beconducted ~~carried out~~ to ascertain exactly what would happen if ... was ... .

+It would be palpably unwise to draw firm conclusions from the results of a few pieces of research.

-### **General:**
+**General:**

 From campus to city or the other way around